juji-io/docs/docs/concept.md

 If an agenda topic fails to produce a bot response, ad-lib topics are tested.
 They are mainly Juji's built-in topics that cover all kinds of contingencies, such as user misbehavior, missing information, courtesy fillers, and so on.
+You may write your own ad-lib topics.

 ### Exception Topic

 These topics are tried last, and they handle cases where the bot has failed to cope with a situation, so that the conversation can still go on.
 These include system errors, REP scripting mistakes, and so on.
-These topics again normally are written by Juji.
+These topics again normally are written by Juji, but you can write your own as well.

 Any topic can be treated as any topic category by being placed in one of the three topic queues in the `config` form.
 Details description is in [Config](reference.md#config)

 ## Other Features

-In addition to topics and functions, REP language includes many convenient scripting features, such as [Variables](reference.md#variable), [Named Patterns](reference.md#named-pattern), [Name Spaces](reference.md#namespace), and so on.
+In addition to topics and functions, REP language includes some convenient scripting features, such as [Variables](reference.md#variable), [Named Patterns](reference.md#named-pattern), [Name Spaces](reference.md#namespace), and so on.